pagbrl/cloudflare-exporter/README.md

 dashboard.

 Required authentication scopes:
-- `Analytics:Read` is required for zone-level metrics
+- `Zone/Analytics:Read` is required for zone-level metrics
-- `Account.Account Analytics:Read` is required for Worker metrics
+- `Account/Account Analytics:Read` is required for Worker metrics
-- `Account Settings:Read` is required for Worker metrics (for listing accessible accounts, scraping all available Workers included in authentication scope)
+- `Account/Account Settings:Read` is required for Worker metrics (for listing accessible accounts, scraping all available Workers included in authentication scope)
-- `Firewall Services:Read` is required to fetch zone rule name for `cloudflare_zone_firewall_events_count` metric
+- `Zone/Firewall Services:Read` is required to fetch zone rule name for `cloudflare_zone_firewall_events_count` metric
-- `Account.
-Account Rulesets:Read` is required to fetch account rule name for `cloudflare_zone_firewall_events_count` metric
+- `Account/Account Rulesets:Read` is required to fetch account rule name for `cloudflare_zone_firewall_events_count` metric

 To authenticate this way, only set `CF_API_TOKEN` (omit `CF_API_EMAIL` and `CF_API_KEY`)